-Turkish tanks and hundreds of opposition fighters thrust deep inside Syrian territory on Wednesday in a lightning operation that within hours pushed Islamic State of Iraq and the Levant (ISIL) fighters out of a key Syrian border town.
+Turkish tanks and hundreds of opposition fighters thrust deep inside Syrian territory on Wednesday in a lightning operation that within hours pushed Islamic State in Iraq and the Levant (ISIL, also known as ISIS) fighters out of a key Syrian border town.

 The air and ground offensive - the most ambitious launched by Ankara in the Syria conflict - made rapid progress towards Jarablus throughout the day, as rebel fighters captured ISIL-held villages surrounding the strategic border town.

 "The attack started in the morning and we were able to take control of a number of villages near the town.
-After a few hours and after controlling the hills surrounding the town, ISIL felt the danger.
-A large number of ISIL fighters withdrew south towards al-Bab, which is still under [ISIL, also known as ISIS] control."
+After a few hours and after controlling the hills surrounding the town ISIL felt the danger.
+A large number of ISIL fighters withdrew south towards al-Bab, which is still under [ISIL] control."

-Jarablus, a strategic town on the border with Turkey, had been controlled by ISIL fighters for two years.
+Jarablus, on strategic town on the border with Turkey, has been controlled by ISIL fighters for two years.
 The group is now left with only one stronghold in Syria's northeast - al-Bab.

-In a press conference on Wednesday, Turkish President Recep Tayyip Erdogan said the operation was also targeting Kurdish militia fighters - strongly opposed by Ankara but backed by the US as a key ally in the war against ISIL - who had also been closing in on Jarablus.
+Turkish President Recep Tayyip Erdogan emphasised in a press conference on Wednesday that the operation was also targeting Kurdish militia fighters strongly opposed by Ankara - but backed by the US as a key ally in the war against ISIL - who had also been closing in on Jarabulus.

-Joe Biden, the US vice president who met Erdogan in Ankara on Wednesday, reassured Turkey that Washington had instructed the Kurdish YPG that crossing west of the Euphrates River could mean the total loss of American support.
+But visiting US Vice President Joe Biden reassured Turkey that Washington had instructed the Kurdish YPG that crossing west of the Euphrates River could mean the total loss of American support.

-Wednesday's operation - named "Euphrates Shield" - began at around 4am (01:00 GMT) with Turkish artillery pounding dozens of ISIL targets around Jarablus.
+The operation - named "Euphrates Shield" - began at around 4:00 am (0100 GMT) with Turkish artillery pounding dozens of ISIL targets around Jarablus.

 Turkish F-16 fighter jets, backed by US-led coalition planes, also hit targets inside Syria.

-A dozen Turkish tanks then rolled into Syria in support of Syrian opposition fighters who had also crossed, with as many as 5,000 rebel fighters - including groups such as the Turkmen Sultan Murat Brigade, Sukur al-Jebel, Sham Front and Feylek al-Sham.
+A dozen Turkish tanks then rolled into Syria in support of Syrian opposition fighters who had also crossed, with as many as 5,000 rebel fighters - including groups like the Turkmen Sultan Murat Brigade, Sukur al-Jebel, Sham Front and Feylek al-Sham.

-The rapidity of the advance was in complete contrast to the long-grinding battles where Kurdish forces had taken towns in northern Syria such as Kobane and Manbij from ISIL.
+The rapidity of the advance was stunning and in complete contrast to the long-grinding battles where Kurdish forces had taken towns in northern Syria like Kobane and Manbij from ISIL.

-As well as tanks, an AFP photographer in the area of Karkamis, opposite Jarablus, saw several smaller military vehicles believed to be carrying the pro-Ankara Syrian rebels.
+As well as tanks, an AFP photographer in the area of Karkamis opposite of Jarablus saw several smaller military vehicles believed to be carrying the pro-Ankara Syrian rebels.

 Security sources quoted by Turkish television said a small contingent of special forces had travelled into Syria to secure the area before the larger ground operation.